Lead Generation Marketing

 - 45% of the marketers surveyed can’t confidently tie marketing ROI to specific touch points.

-- …But when it comes time to prove their return on investment (ROI) on those paid campaigns, 34% said they don’t know where to start.
+- When it comes time to prove their return on investment (ROI) on those paid campaigns, 34% said they don’t know where to start.
 Another 30% said they struggle to align various marketing channels in reports.

-- Although sales isn’t high on the list of metrics being tracked, marketers do appear to be seeking more insights on which paid campaigns are driving sales:
+- Although sales aren’t high on the list of metrics being tracked, marketers do appear to be seeking more insights on which paid campaigns are driving sales: